What The Fuck Just Happened Today?

 Tip Jar

-What The Fuck Just Happened Today? is an independent, ad-free, and reader-funded newsletter and blog that's been chronicling the daily shock and awe in national politics since 2017.
-It's produced by Matt, a real life human, once a day and published every afternoon, Monday through Thursday.
-More than 200,000 people rely on WTFJHT for the day's political news in a concise and focused recap, but only about 2% of readers underwrite this work so everyone else can read for free.
-Your support pays for the time, tools, and safeguards that keep this thing, well, published.
-I'm determined to keep it both free and sustainable.
+What The Fuck Just Happened Today? is a free, reader-funded newsletter that's been chronicling the daily shock and awe in national politics since 2017.
+It's produced by Matt – a real life human! – and published every afternoon, Monday through Thursday.
+More than 200,000 people rely on WTFJHT for a concise, focused recap of the day’s political news.

-So if you rely on WTFJHT, invest in the continued production of WTFJHT by becoming a supporting member so I can continue to tell you wtf just happened today.
+So if you rely on WTFJHT, invest in its continued production by becoming a supporting member so I can keep telling you what the fuck just happened today.

 How the math maths: About 2% of readers underwrite WTFJHT, which unlocks free access for everyone else.
 While delivering the newsletter is cheap, it's not free.
 It costs about $1.81 per year to send WTFJHT to one subscriber.
 With an current average contribution of $5.89/month, each member effectively “pays for” ~39 free readers every month.
 But wait, there's more!
 About 13% of members cancel each year (for all the normal it's-not-you-it's-me life reasons), which works out to ~50 people a month.
 So to keep membership flat, I need to welcome ~50 new members every month (about 600 per year!) before I can grow, let alone run fewer membership drives.